 In contrast, a blog category page simply lists the other posts relevant to that specific topic.
 The main page of a Topic Gateway is to provide the user with key sections of the topic and then guide the user to more in-depth resources.
 A great example of the Topic Gateway layout is Wikipedia.

-Content databases are often used on SaaS websites as it houses multiple topics and different types of content, such as ebooks, white papers, and webinars and include either a mini-IA or filters for the user to navigate through.
+Content databases are often used on SaaS websites, as they house multiple topics and different types of content, such as ebooks, white papers, and webinars and include either a mini-IA or filters for the user to navigate through.

 A mini-IA stands for Mini Information Architecture.
 It is the section on the side of an article that links to all other resources within the content hub.
 Users can find the content they’d like to see by using the filters or mini-IA, rather than being guided through to specific pages like other types of content hubs.